mmarko88/mmarko88.github.io/content/post/java/persist_vs_saveAll/index.md

 Indeed, the chart clearly demonstrates that enabling batching results in the fastest data insertion.
 It's also evident that larger batch sizes correspond to faster persistence.
-However, it's essential to exercise caution when considering further increases in batch size, as this can lead to significant memory usage issues.
+However, it's essential to exercise caution when considering further increases in batch size, as this can lead to memory usage issues.

 The unexpected second-place performance is intriguing, given the conventional expectation that batched methods should outperform.
 To gain a deeper understanding